 In 2013, The City of Lexington commissioned JEO Consulting Group to complete a Comprehensive Plan.
 The Lexington Comprehensive Development Plan is designed to promote orderly growth and development for the City, provide policy guidelines, and enable citizens and elected officials to make informed decisions about the future of the City.
 The Plan acts as a tool to “Develop a road map or blueprint that guides the community through change as it occurs tomorrow and ten to twenty years from now.”
 The Comprehensive Development Plan will provide a guideline for the location of any future developments within the planning jurisdiction of Lexington.
 The Lexington Comprehensive Plan is intended to encourage a strong economic base so the goals of the city are achieved.
 “The Lex-Plan 2013” will assist the community in evaluating the impacts of development, including economic, social, fiscal, and service, and encourage appropriate land uses throughout the jurisdictional area of Lexington.
 The Plan assists the city in balancing the physical, social, economic, and aesthetic features as it responds to private sector interests.
 Planned growth will make Lexington more effective in serving residents, more efficient in using resources, and able to meet the standard of living and quality of life every individual desires.
 The plan includes results of public participation processes, detailed maps of infrastructure, transportation strengths and challenges, and several conceptual plans for the future.
 The Complete plan can be viewed at the city’s website at: http://compplan.cityoflex.com/

-Additionally each year the community develops a one year Action Plan to move the community forward in reaching long range goals.
-The Action Plan is included as Attachment 4.

 The 2021 Action Plan is on the City’s website at: 2021 City of Lexington Action Plan

 The Action Plan looks at the key issues of the community.
 The city identified eight priorities and have developed action items, timeframes, and responsible parties for their implementation.
 The nine priorities of the City of Lexington for 2021 were: